 (ii) identify unhelpful patterns among staff or problems with practice systems.

-After the 90 days, your monthly payments are $249.
 You can cancel at any time and there is no lock-in contract.
-You need to complete 90 days, however, if you wish to exercise the guarantee.
+You need to complete 180 days, however, if you wish to exercise the ‘work for free’ guarantee.